pivotal-cf/docs-pks/sink-architecture.hbs.md

 A pair of kubelets monitors Kubernetes and forwards Kubernetes metrics to a pair of Telegraf service pods.

-If Node Exporter is enabled on the worker nodes in the Tanzu Kubernetes Grid Integrated Edition tile, a Node Exporter `DaemonSet` is included in all clusters.
+If Node Exporter is enabled on the worker nodes in the {{  vars.product }} tile, a Node Exporter `DaemonSet` is included in all clusters.
 For more information about Node Exporter metrics, see the [Node Exporter](https://github.com/prometheus/node_exporter#enabled-by-default) repository in GitHub.

 To define the collected unstructured metrics, a metric-controller monitors Kubernetes for custom resource definitions and forwards those definitions